llctrautmann/Obsidian/Cache.md

 - Will the board of the company/collective who develop the first AGI be the most powerful people in the world?

 https://youtube.com/shorts/GZwWj_lvsZE?si=mqsuDa8d6X4UhPpv

+Build a tool that allows you to set a time limit on screenshots after which they are autodeleted